Support » Pololu USB AVR Programmer v2 User’s Guide » 5. AVR programming »

 The Pololu USB AVR Programmer v2.x supports reading and writing an AVR’s fuses and lock bits.

-If you have Windows, the safest and easiest way to set the fuse bits is to use Atmel Studio’s graphical user interface for it, which can be found in the “Fuses” and “Lock bits” section of the “Device Programming” dialog.
+If you have Windows, the safest and easiest way to set the fuse bits is to use Microchip Studio’s graphical user interface for it, which can be found in the “Fuses” and “Lock bits” section of the “Device Programming” dialog.
 In case “Auto read” is turned off, click the “Read” button to read your device’s settings.
 Then make any changes you want to make and click “Program”.